cloudmesh-community/book/chapters/in/ai-rest.md

 * **Step-2:** Define a function to pre-process *Test* dataset.
 * **Step-3:** Define a function to implement Naive Bayes algorithm.
 * **Step-4:** Define an OpenAPI speficification in a YAML file.
-The specification will have endpoints for the following:
+The specification will have 3 endpoints for each of the previous steps:
+  * Download training and test datasets.
   * Pre-process Test data with parameter.
   * Build Naive Bayes classification model and return test accuracy.
-* **Step-5:** Create a simple module to use the connexion service and read in the specification from the yaml file.
+* **Step-5:** Create a module to use the connexion service and read in the OpenAPI specification from the yaml file.

 Pre-requisites: